 Applications for projects beginning in the Spring semester must be postmarked between January 1 and June 30.

 Decisions will be made, first, by electronic means, and then with a mailed award letter.
 This letter will include paperwork that must be submitted within thirty (30) days of the conclusion of all programming to receive reimbursed funds.
 That date will be included in all award correspondence.
-If you have any questions concerning the Matching Grant, please contact Mike Napolitano, National Vice President for Programs, at email@example.com.
+If you have any questions concerning the Matching Grant, please contact Edward Savoy, National Vice President for Programs, at email@example.com.